I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 Thank you.

-And I maybe my mind is just a little bit too simple on this, but what if Bush were to do some type of massive purchase, which is what the OPEC nations want, which is to increase demand at this low price, and then when the price goes up, which everybody's anticipating in spring, uh sell it back to the uh distributors at a lower cost than what we would pay for it, and use the difference in price to pay down the deficit.
+And maybe my mind is just a little bit too simple on this, but what if Bush were to do some type of massive purchase, which is what the OPEC nations want, which is to increase demand at this low price.

-Well, you're talking about government arbitrary.
+Well, you're talking about government arbitrage.

 Is that too simple?

-No, I mean you're talking about government arbitrage.
+No, I mean, you're talking about government arbitrage.

 It's like bailing out a company.

-Uh, even though if even if the government guesses right, which rarely they do because they're making their bailouts based on political interests.
+Even if the government guesses right, which rarely they do because they're making their bailouts based on political interests, governments invest for a return on voting.

 You and I invest for a return on equity.